project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 ## Access Keycloak

-Once Sunbird services are set up, [visit](https://sunbird.example.com/auth/admin){:target="_blank"} (Assuming you've set up sunbird on sunbird.example.com) to access the Keycloak administration.
+Once the Sunbird services are set up, for the sake of understanding, lets assume that you have set up sunbird on **mysunbird.example.com**.So Keycloak administration panel can be opened by navigating to this URL https://mysunbird.example.com/auth/admin.
+Accordingly replace the default URL address with your configured URL to access the Keycloak,e.g. https://ab009.effgg.com/auth/admin to xxxxxx.yyyyyy.com/auth/admin , where xxxxx and yyyy represents your set URL text.

+**Note:**The characters "xxxx"and "yyyy" are just used as an example text herein.

 ## Setting the Admin password